 This article supports Gainsight NXT, the next evolution of the Customer Success platform.
 If you are using Gainsight CS Salesforce Edition, you can find supporting documentation by visiting the home page, and selecting CS > Salesforce Edition.

 Not sure what your team is using?
 Click here.

-This article describes how to enable/configure lookup relationships on Gainsight data fields so that users can use MDA joins efficiently.
+This article explains to admins about how to configure lookup relationships on Gainsight data fields so that users can use MDA joins efficiently.

-- You can apply MDA joins on two Gainsight objects if the following conditions are satisfied:
+- You can apply MDA joins on two Gainsight objects, if the objects have the ’Joins allowed’ property as ‘true’.